What is Fitness? Part 2

 Tips:

-- Month 1: start by adding in your cardio exercise.
+- Month 1: Start with cardio exercise.

-- Month 3: add in a yoga class.
+- Month 3: Include a yoga class.